Nikhil007nsg/cicd-pipeline/README.md

 # Step -8 Add Credential of dockerhub login

     1 - Manage jenkins > credential > username (docker username),password (docer personal access token), id (dockerhub)
+    2 -  for jenkins api token > go to jenkins account > create API > copy that api and > go to credential and create JENKINS_API_TOKEN > create secret text > copy that token to here and save it.

 # Step -9 Create Dockerfile